manuelbl/zy12pdn-oss/doc/hardware.md

 - Use a firmware upload/erase configuration that connects under reset.
 - Erase the flash.

-I've been succuessful with a J-Link adapter and J-Flash Lite (but not with J-Flash).
+I've been successful with a J-Link adapter and J-Flash Lite (but not with J-Flash).
 An ST-Link adapter and the proper configuration might also work if you know how.